pytorch/ignite/docs/source/concepts.rst

 If you want to use filtering with custom events (e.g. ``CustomEvents.CUSTOM_STARTED(every=5)``), you need to do 3 more things:

 - ``engine.state`` should have corresponding attributes for the events, e.g. ``engine.state.custom_started``
 - you need to pass a dict `attr_to_events` to :meth:`~ignite.engine.engine.Engine.register_events`, which maps between state attributes and a list of events, when setting the attribute to any value, all the counters for the events in the corresponding list will be updated accordingly.
-For getting the attirubte value, the counter value of the first event in the corresponding list will be returned automatically.
+For getting the attribute value, the counter value of the first event in the corresponding list will be returned automatically.

 .. code-block:: python